KochiNakamura/skills-github-pages/README.md

 4. The ADD_PROJECT modal only gives one error/warning message in the app, but I can make sure that it renders an exact error/warning message if I had more time.
 The purpose of showing the error message was to let you now that I am aware of the feedback that needs to be given to user when a form-like submission is happened.
 5. By adding some more typescript rules, I could have typed our app more strongly.
 6. Since the app has a lot to do with date and time fields, proper testing of date and their validation is very important.
 I have tried to make sure that is done but yes with more time I can make the validation/testing better.
 7. Proper datetime picker can be used to make the time selection and deadline selection better UX and UI wise.
+Since the focus of the challenge is to see the architecture of app, that's why I haven't tried to use fancy libraries for time and date picking.
+8. Minimum deadline is 1 day just for simplicity sake, but this can be improved as per requirements.